Oxiang/50.039-Deep-Learning/README.md

 Epoch was used as one of the GridSearch parameter to determine the effect of the hyperparameter on the model.
 In general, at epochs testing of [5, 10], with a general trend of higher accuracy at higher epochs.
 This could mean that there are still areas which the model could learn from the training dataset.

 ## 5.5 Implementing checkpoints

+Checkpoints are saved at every epoch to ensure that the models can be loaded for evaluation.
+In the event of crashing midway of training, the checkpoints can provide the state to continue training again.

+The Checkpoint stores the following variables:

+- Current epochs
+- Model state dict
+- Optimizer state dict
+- training loss
+- test loss
+- test accuracy
+- training accuracy

 # 6. Model Summary <a name="MODEL2"></a>